tauhid8627/Analog-IC-Design-/README.md

 ## Plot MOSFET Characteristics using Python
 This Python script helps analog and circuit designers quickly visualize transistor characteristics from CSV files — such as:

-    -Id–Vgs plots

-    -Gm–Width plots
+    -Id vs Vgs plots
+    -Gm vs MOS Width plots

 These graphs are essential for MOSFET sizing and amplifier or any analog circuit design.

 The script automatically:

     -Reads CSV data and extracts labels from the header.
     -Plots the data with proper scaling and grid.

-    -Automatically switches to scientific notation for large or small values.

     -Lets you click on any data point to view its exact coordinates.